-What Is Mid-Autumn Festival?
+What Is The Mid-Autumn Festival About?

-Also known as the Moon Festival or Harvest Moon Festival, think of Mid-Autumn as the east asian counterpart to the western Harvest Festival — but bigger.
-We’re talking late night family feasts (hence the subsequent public holiday), special cakes and even fire dragon dances.
+Also known as the Moon Festival or Harvest Moon Festival, think of Mid-Autumn as the East-Asian counterpart to the western Harvest Festival — but bigger.
+We’re talking late-night family feasts (hence the subsequent public holiday), special cakes and even fire dragon dances.
 Like most Hong Kong holidays, Mid-Autumn has no fixed date.
 Instead, Mid-Autumn typically falls on the 15th day of the eighth lunar month.
 Festivities traditionally began as a way to give thanks for the crop harvest.
 While Hong Kong is now highly urbanised, Mid-Autumn remains one of the city’s favourite festivals.

-History Of Mid-Autumn Festival
+Origins Of The Mid-Autumn Festival

 With roots dating back to the early Tang Dynasty (618 to 907 AD), it’s clear that Mid-Autumn is well engrained in traditional culture.
 But how did it all begin?
-Though the exact origins of the holiday has long been debated, it’s generally agreed that Mid-Autumn started as an ode to the moon.
+Though the exact origins of the holiday have long been debated, it’s generally agreed that Mid-Autumn started as an ode to the moon.
 In ancient times, it was observed that the moon’s cycle was closely linked to agricultural production.
 As such, Mid-Autumn became a time of giving thanks to the moon for the past year’s harvest, as well as ensuring good luck for the next year to come.

 One of the most popular ways of celebrating Mid-Autumn is by eating mooncakes!
 For the uninitiated, mooncakes are moreish pastries filled with a rich concoction of egg yolks and lotus seed paste (don’t worry, they taste better than they sound!).
-They are said to have originated from Yuan dynasty (1271 to 1368AD) revolutionaries who apparently used the pastries to pass along secret messages.
+They are said to have originated from the Yuan dynasty (1271 to 1368AD) revolutionaries who apparently used the pastries to pass along secret messages.
 Nowadays, they’re typically eaten in small wedges, accompanied by Chinese tea, and come in a range of innovative new flavours that offer interesting twists to tradition.

-Pumpkins And Wine
+Pumpkins, Watermelon And Wine

 A lesser-known Mid-Autumn foodie custom — pumpkins!
 A common folkloric tale tells the story of a young girl who was able to cure her gravely ill parents of their sickness after feeding them a pumpkin.
 It has since become a tradition to eat pumpkins on the night of the Mid-Autumn Festival in order to bring good health.
 Osmanthus is another traditional Mid-Autumn food as it’s during this time of year that the flowers are in full bloom.
 Whether in cake or wine form, osmanthus is believed to bring you happiness (though we’re sure wine of any variety should do the trick here!).

 Fire Dragon Dance

 Our favourite Mid-Autumn tradition has to be the Tai Hang Fire Dragon Dance.
 Legend has it that in the 19th century, on the eve of Mid-Autumn, the villagers of Tai Hang miraculously warded off an evil plague by staging a fire dance for three days and three nights.
 In memory of the occasion, locals have danced a 67-metre fire dragon made with 70,000 incense sticks through the streets of Tai Hang every year since.
-We recommend heading to Wun Sha Street for the best views!